awesome-mws/udacity-mws-nd/1. Accessible and Responsive Web Apps/README.md

 ## 6. Getting Up and Running
 Sam Dutton, the developer advocate at Google, explains the importance of getting responsive images right and helps you set up mobile developer tools.

+1. Course Introduction

+2. Why Responsive Images?
+> They shoud work no matter the screen size is.

+3. Intro to Project

+4. Setting up Your Environment

+5. Setup for mobile

+6. Using dev tools on mobile

+7. Mobile tools for iOS

+8. Lesson Wrap Up

 ## 7. Units, Formats, Environments
 Optimize images to display beautifully on all screen sizes.
 Learn about the difference between Raster vs Vector images, responsive CSS units, and setting up optimization tools.